VIP-SMUR/vip-smur.github.io/docs/index.md

 We seek an interdisciplinary team of highly motivated students.
 Experience with Python/C#, machine learning and simulation modeling will be advantageous.
 We plan to form teams that consist of:

 - Computer Science / Engineering (Civil, Environmental, Electrical)
-- Applied Systms Engineering / ISyE
+- Applied Systems Engineering / ISyE
 - Architecture & Urban Design